adriansdk/adriansdk/README.md

 <br />

-I'm a Software Engineer from Brazil, front-end expert and aspiring game developer, currently living in Jacksonville - FL.
+I'm a Software Engineer, front-end expert and game developer.
+Recently immigrated from Brazil and currently living in Jacksonville - FL.

 **About me**